atlas-open-data-docs/WoW/content/about/index.md

 + The ATLAS Open Data is hosted in the [ATLAS Open Data website](http://opendata.atlas.cern), as well as in the [CERN Open Data website](http://opendata.cern.ch/) and are attributed separate DOI's that allow their citation.

-+ The main ATLAS-approved document meant to be a guide on the content, properties, capabilities and limitations of the released datasets is: [ATL-OREACH-PUB-2020-001](https://cds.cern.ch/record/2707171), please cite accordingly.
++ The main ATLAS-approved documents meant to be a guide on the content, properties, capabilities and limitations of the two released datasets:
+* The [ATL-OREACH-PUB-2020-001](https://cds.cern.ch/record/2707171) for the 13 TeV samples
+* The [ATL-OREACH-PUB-2016-001](https://cds.cern.ch/record/2203649) and [ATL-OREACH-PUB-2018-001](https://cds.cern.ch/record/2624572) for the 8 TeV samples.

+Please cite accordingly.

 ---